 An HR Administrator assigns user IDs to BPD employees consistent with their network logon ID.
-User IDs for customer agency staff who utilize webTA as timekeepers or supervisors are also assigned by an HR Administrator.
+User IDs for Customer Agency staff who utilize webTA as timekeepers or supervisors are also assigned by an HR Administrator.
 An HR Administrator also assigns a temporary password to users by an e-mail.
 Once the user logs onto the system, they must establish their own unique password.
 A user's password must meet unique password configuration, password complexity and password expiration criteria to ensure strong password security.

 Access to GovTrip is restricted to users with a valid logon ID and password.
 All users must complete the self-registration process.
 An account token will be forwarded to the user by the TSD helpdesk after the self-registration information is verified for the user to activate their account.
-After registration is completed, a Travel Services Division (TSD) Administrator verifies the request of the user to grant access to GovTrip.
 Budget Reviewers and Approving Officials must complete, sign, and submit an approved Administrative Resource Center Online Applications Access Request or have an approving official or agency travel contact authorize access via e-mail.
 The end user's signature indicates they are familiar with the Privacy Act information, security requirements, and will comply with computer security requirements established by BPD and ARC.
 The form defines the user's access specifications, which will allow the user to perform his/her duties in GovTrip.
 Changes to a user's identification (i.e., name change) or to the user's role in GovTrip require an Administrative Resource Center Online Applications Access Request to be resubmitted or an e-mail from the user copying his/her approving official or agency travel contact.
-Upon receipt of an Exit Clearance form or e-mail request, GovTrip access permissions are set to indicate that the user has terminated, by changing the user's organization level to a suspense level.
-Additionally, the user ID is reset so that the user will no longer have access to utilize the account.
-On an annual basis GovTrip user accounts are reviewed by customer agency Travel Contacts.
-TSD staff creates reports of GovTrip users and distribute the reports to customer agency Travel for review and verification of the accounts.
+Upon receipt of an Exit Clearance form or e-mail request, GovTrip access is set to indicate that the user has terminated.
+On an annual basis, TSD staff creates reports of GovTrip users and distributes the reports to Customer Agency Travel contacts for review and verification of the accounts.